duniter/duniter-rs/doc/en/user/install-durs.md

 ## Manual installation

-To install Durs manually, you must first [install Rust](https://www.rust-lang.org/tools/install).
+To install Dunitrust manually, you must first [install Rust](https://www.rust-lang.org/tools/install).

-Then install Durs dependencies.
+Then install Dunitrust dependencies.
 Here is how to do on Debian based systems:

-    apt-get install pkg-config libssl-dev # install required packages git clone https://git.duniter.org/nodes/rust/duniter-rs.git # clone the Durs repository
+    apt-get install pkg-config libssl-dev # install required packages git clone https://git.duniter.org/nodes/rust/duniter-rs.git # clone the Dunitrust repository

 Change your current directory to the folder correspondig to the variant you want to build:

-* For `durs-server`, go into `bin/durs-server`
+* For `dunitrust-server`, go into `bin/dunitrust-server`

-    cd bin/durs-server
+    cd bin/dunitrust-server

-* For `durs-desktop`, go into `bin/durs-desktop`
+* For `durs-desktop`, go into `bin/dunitrust-desktop`

-    cd bin/durs-desktop
+    cd bin/dunitrust-desktop

-Then build Durs with the command:
+Then build Dunitrust with the command:

     cargo build --release --features ssl